Tesla sub panel

 Tesla Wall Connector

-This Tesla Wall Connector allows you to connect your car overnight, and charge your mobile throughout the day.
+This Tesla Wall Connector allows you to connect your car overnight, and charge your phone throughout the day.

 • Wall Connector Features